CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/Decommission-Switches.md

 To decommission a switch or host:

-1. On the given switch or host, stop and disable the NetQ Agent service.
+1. On the given switch or host, stop and disable the NetQ Agent service:

     ```
     cumulus@switch:~$ sudo systemctl stop netq-agent
     cumulus@switch:~$ sudo systemctl disable netq-agent
     ```

-2. On the NetQ On-premises or Cloud Appliance or VM, decommission the switch or host.
+2. On the NetQ On-premises or Cloud Appliance or VM, decommission the switch or host:

     ```
     cumulus@netq-appliance:~$ netq decommission <hostname-to-decommission>